 Place the laminate plank against the corner.
 Where the plank meets the wall, add the expansion gap and mark it with a pencil.
 This gives you the width of the cut needed.

 To measure the length, place the plank along the adjoining wall and mark the required length.
-Use a set square to mark a clear cutting line.
+Use a set square to mark a clear-cutting line.
 Secure the plank to a workbench using clamps and cut along the marked lines with a jigsaw.
 Fit the board into place and ensure a tight fit.

 Fitting Around Door Frames

 Take a piece of laminate and your underlay, then put these up against your door.
-Make a pencil line across the width of your door at the line your flooring and underlay reach.
+Make a pencil line across the width of your door at the line where your flooring and underlay reach.

 Then, take a hand saw to cut into your door frame at the pencil line.
-Using a chisel and hammer, tap the wood below the wood line to create a gap your flooring will fit under.
+Using a chisel and hammer, tap the wood below the wood line to create a gap where your flooring will fit under.

-Remove the excess wood, ensuring there’s enough space for the laminate and underlay to fit underneath.Test the fit by sliding a piece of laminate under the frame.
+Remove the excess wood, ensuring there’s enough space for the laminate and underlay to fit underneath.
+Test the fit by sliding a piece of laminate under the frame.
 If necessary, trim more for a perfect fit.
+Make sure the flooring underlay is correctly positioned for a smooth and even fit, ensuring a flawless laminate flooring installation.

 Fitting Around Radiator Pipes